 You may want to read:

-Launching a grenade at your spouse is never right no matter what they have done to you.
-The grenade launcher is attempting to hold the other person to a higher standard than Christ holds anyone.
+Illustrated: Shortly after a couple arrives home from counseling, the residual effect of their lousy marriage continues.
+Instead of the new bad news revealed during counseling being a breakthrough, it becomes more ammo for the punitive spouse.
+Launching a grenade at your spouse is never right, no matter what they have done to you.
+The grenade launcher attempts to hold the other person to a higher standard than Christ holds them.

-Set your friend free by praying, encouraging, and motivating him toward change.
-Rather than launching a grenade across the room, give him a hug and an encouraging word for leading in humility, honesty, and gospel-empowered hope.
+Set your friend free by praying, encouraging, and motivating them toward change.
+Rather than launching a grenade across the room, give them a hug and an encouraging word to lead them with your humility, honesty, and gospel-empowered hope.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.